First Bank of Nigeria: Post-independence

-After Nigeria's independence in 1960, the Bank began to extend more credit to indigenous Nigerians.
-At the same time, citizens began to trust British banks since there was an 'independent' financial control mechanism and more citizens began to patronize the new Bank of West Africa.
+After Nigeria's independence in 1960, the bank began to extend more credit to indigenous Nigerians.
+At the same time, citizens began to trust British banks since there was an independent financial control mechanism and more citizens began to patronize the new Bank of West Africa.

 In 1965, Standard Bank acquired the Bank of West Africa and changed its acquisition's name to Standard Bank of West Africa.
 In 1969, Standard Bank of West Africa incorporated its Nigerian operations under the name Standard Bank of Nigeria.
 In 1971, Standard Bank of Nigeria listed its shares on the Nigerian Stock Exchange and placed 13% of its share capital with Nigerian investors.
 After the end of the Nigerian civil war, Nigeria's military government sought to increase local control of the retail-banking sector.
-In response, now Standard Chartered Bank reduced its stake in Standard Bank Nigeria to 38%.
+In response, Standard Chartered Bank reduced its stake in Standard Bank Nigeria to 38%.
 Once it had lost majority control, Standard Chartered wished to signal that it was no longer responsible for the bank and the bank changed its name to First Bank of Nigeria Limited in 1979.
 By then, the bank had re-organized and had more Nigerian directors than ever.

-In 1991 the Bank changed its name to First Bank of Nigeria Plc following listing on The Nigerian Stock Exchange.
-In 2012, the Bank changed its name again to First Bank of Nigeria Limited as part of a restructuring resulting in FBN Holdings Plc ("FBN Holdings"), having detached its commercial business from other businesses in the First Bank Group, in line with the requirements of the Central Bank of Nigeria.
-First Bank had 1.3 million shareholders globally, was quoted on The Nigerian Stock Exchange (NSE), where it was one of the most capitalized companies and also had an unlisted Global Depository maga communication Receipt (GDR) programme, all of which were transferred to its Holding Company, FBN Holdings in December 2012.
+In 1991 the bank changed its name to First Bank of Nigeria Plc following listing on the Nigerian Stock Exchange.
+In 2012, the Bank changed its name again to First Bank of Nigeria Limited as part of a restructuring resulting in FBN Holdings Plc, having detached its commercial business from other businesses in the First Bank Group, in line with the requirements of the Central Bank of Nigeria.
+The bank had 1.3 million shareholders globally, was quoted on the Nigerian Stock Exchange (NSE), where it was one of the most capitalized companies and also had an unlisted Global Depository Receipt (GDR) programme, all of which were transferred to its holding company FBN Holdings in December 2012.

-In 1982 FirstBank opened a branch in London, which it converted into a subsidiary, FBN Bank (UK), in 2002.
+In 1982 the bank opened a branch in London, which it converted into a subsidiary, FBN Bank (UK), in 2002.
 Its most recent international expansion was the opening in 2004 of a representative office in Johannesburg, South Africa.
 In 2005 it acquired FBN (Merchant Bankers) Ltd. Paribas and MBC International Bank Ltd, a group of Nigerian investors, had founded MBC in 1982 as a merchant bank, and it became a commercial bank in 2002.

 In June 2009, Stephen Olabisi Onasanya was appointed group managing director/chief executive officer, replacing Sanusi Lamido Sanusi, who had been appointed governor of the Central Bank of Nigeria.
 Onasanya was formerly executive director of banking operations & services.
-He retired on 31 December 2015 and Adesola Adeduntan took over as managing director/chief executive officer, First Bank of Nigeria Ltd and subsidiaries effective 1 January 2016, with Gbenga Shobo as deputy managing director.
+He retired on 31 December 2015 and Adesola Adeduntan took over as managing director/chief executive officer, effective 1 January 2016, with Gbenga Shobo as deputy managing director.

 In April 2021, the Central Bank of Nigeria fired the whole board of the First Bank of Nigeria which was in a «grave financial condition».